functional-art/functional-art.github.com/2016/klangmeister.md

 [Gibber](http://gibber.mat.ucsb.edu/) and
 [LiveCodeLab](http://livecodelab.net/).
 Klangmeister's primary
-contribution is its focus on functional programming techniques as a way make music theory legible.
+contribution is its focus on functional programming techniques as a way to make music theory legible.
 It is able to offer this by embedding a [ClojureScript](https://github.com/clojure/clojurescript) compiler in the browser and encapsulating the Javascript Web Audio API in a purely functional wrapper.
 Sufficiently clear musical code serves a dual